Learn something new every day

-The Department of Transportation (DOT) in some states uses cameras to photograph license plates of drivers who speed or run stoplights.
-DOT can also use the cameras to help monitor traffic congestion.
+Localities frequently also use this sort of surveillance as a means of monitoring traffic congestion.
 Some highways have surveillance to help keep an eye on areas that are known to have a high number of accidents.
 Subsequently, emergency personnel can be dispatched immediately to the scene to provide help to drivers and accident victims.

-Homeowners often use video surveillance to protect their property.
-The goal typically is to prevent robbers from ever entering the home.
-Many times the cameras are clearly visible around the house.
-If a homeowner has an issue with vandalism, suspicious noises, or other problems, he or she might set up hidden video cameras to find out what is going on.
+Homeowners and business owners often use video surveillance to protect their property.
+The goal typically is to deter robbers from ever entering the premises, and to record their activities if they do.
+Many times the cameras are clearly visible around the perimeter of a house or within a store.
+Alternatively, property owners who have issues with vandalism, suspicious noises, or other problems might set up hidden video cameras to find out what is going on.

-Wire tapping is electronic surveillance of telephone communications.
-Generally, the government, military, and law enforcement units use wire tapping more than private and business sectors do.
-The federal government requires that a judge give permission for a wire tap when the individuals do not know that they are under electronic surveillance.
-For example, if someone is suspected of money laundering or drug trafficking, a judge may give permission for local law enforcement to set up wire taps.
+Wiretapping is electronic surveillance of telephone communications.
+In most cases, the government, military, and law enforcement units use wiretapping more than the private and business sectors do.
+In the United States as well as in many other countries, the law requires that a judge or other official give permission for a wiretap when the individuals being recorded do not know that they are under electronic surveillance.
+For example, if someone is suspected of money laundering or drug trafficking, a judge may give permission for local law enforcement to set up wiretaps.

 Bugging is another type of electronic surveillance.
-Small microphones pick up conversations and any noises in a bugged area.
+Small microphones pick up conversations and any noises in a “bugged” area.
 This information is transferred to a listening device and is often recorded.
-The laws on bugging generally are stricter than video surveillance, but less so than wire tapping.
-Often, a judge has to give permission for bugging an area, as well.
+The laws on bugging generally are stricter than video surveillance, but are usually less stringent than wiretapping.

 The NSA electronic surveillance program is called Echelon.
 It’s supposedly the biggest spy program in the world, and listens in on phone calls, emails, and just about any kind of electronic communication imaginable.